-For students on an Inclusion and Intervention Plan (IIP) and/or a Behavior Intervention Plan (BIP), steps to ensure that the individual existing plans as per these students are closely followed.
+For students on an Inclusion and Intervention Plan (IIP) and/or a Behavior Intervention Support Plan (BISP), steps need to be taken to ensure that the individual existing plans as per these students are closely followed.
 If assessment shows that the current plan is not successful, support teams will meet to alter the plan.